 - Low birth weight and breathing problems

 What are the benefits of quitting smoking when pregnant?

 - More money to spend on you and your baby

 - Your baby will receive better nourishment

 Who can help you quit smoking in pregnancy?

 Your midwife, GP or obstetrician can all give you advice on ways to give up smoking.
 They may suggest counselling or quit smoking products.

-And, of course, one of the best places to start is Quit.
+One of the best places to start is Quit.
 You can call Quitline on 13 78 48 or visit quit.org.au.
-Specially trained counsellors will support you in trying to quit, and not make you feel guilty.
+Specially trained counsellors will support you in trying to quit, without making you feel guilty.

 “I’m already three months pregnant.
 What’s the point of stopping now?”